OctopusDeployLabs/SpaceCloner/docs/CloneSpaceProjectParameterReference.md

 - `ChannelsToInclude`: The list of channels to include from this clone.
 The default is `all`.
 - `ChannelsToExclude`: The list of channels to exclude from this clone.
 The default is `$null`.

+Library Variable Sets
+- `LibraryVariableSetsToInclude`: The list of channels to include from this clone.
+The default is `all`.
+- `LibraryVariableSetsToExclude`: The list of channels to exclude from this clone.
+The default is `$null`.

 ## Scoping Match Options

 Imagine if your source instance had the environments `Development` and `Test` while the destination only had `Production`.
 You have a step scoped to only run on `Development`.
 When that step is cloned over what should it do?